Mindfulness Program for Children with Juvenile Arthritis

 The trial information does not specify whether you need to stop taking your current medications.
 However, it does mention that you cannot be enrolled in other intervention trials or practice complementary health interventions like yoga or meditation.

-Is the mindfulness program safe for children with juvenile arthritis?
+What prior data suggests that the M3 program is safe for children with juvenile arthritis?

-What data supports the effectiveness of the treatment M3 for children with juvenile arthritis?
+What evidence suggests that the M3 program is effective for children with juvenile arthritis?

 Who Is on the Research Team?